 If you need to remove stains from brightly colored garments, you might want to try color-safe bleach.
 Because these products use hydrogen peroxide instead of chlorine, they're much gentler on clothes and safe for many colored fabrics.
 Color-safe bleach is less effective at fighting stains than chlorine bleach, however, so you should continue to use regular bleach for your whites.

 Add bleach to the machine

 The important thing to remember when adding bleach to your washer is that concentrated bleach can burn a hole in fabrics.
 If your machine has a bleach dispenser, adding bleach is easy.
 Just fill the dispenser to the line with bleach, and your washer will automatically dispense it properly.

-If your washing machine doesn't have a bleach dispenser, you must manually dilute the bleach in water before you add your clothes.
+If your machine doesn't have a bleach dispenser, you must manually dilute the bleach in water before you add your clothes.
 First start the machine, so the wash bin begins to fill with water.
 Add your detergent, and then add a half-cup of bleach.
 When the wash bin has filled with water, diluting the bleach, then it's safe to add your clothes.